jaalto/project--linux-tmpfs-ramdisk/README.rst

     mount /mnt/ramdisk

 Configure setting.
-Be very careful what diretoctories you put in RAM.
+Be very careful what directories you put in RAM.
 On power failure, the non-flushed data in RAM is *lost*. ::

     /etc/defaults/ramdisk